ERP inventory management: How advanced is your ERP?

 • The demand volatility of each SKU

 Using these variables, EazyStock creates inventory policy matrixes with varying stock / no-stock rules in each one.
-These provide a much more detailed level of inventory classification, allowing businesses to make more informed stocking decisions than if they were using a simple ABC classification framework.ABC Analyse
+These provide a much more detailed level of inventory classification, allowing businesses to make more informed stocking decisions than if they were using a simple ABC classification framework.

-By optimising your stock levels you can improve inventory turnover rates, free-up working capital and reduce your carrying costs.
+By optimising your stock levels, you can improve inventory turnover rates, free up working capital and reduce your carrying costs.
 At the same time, you’ll be safe in the knowledge that you can meet customer demand, with a low risk of stockouts.

-Most inventory optimisation add-ons will then set target service levels for each SKU in your portfolio.
+Most inventory optimisation add-ons then set target service levels for each SKU in your portfolio.
 Service level is an important inventory management key performance indicator (KPI) that shows how well demand is being fulfilled by your available stock.

 Critically, the system allows you to find the right balance between the capital you have to invest in stock versus your service level (fulfilment) targets.
 This allows you to make more informed decisions about the stock you hold and how it will affect your service levels.